 - Observation.
 If there is a slight curve your doctor may choose to check your back every four to six months to see if the curve gets worse.

 - Bracing.
-A back brace is often prescribed for kids and adolescents who are still growing to prevent the curve from getting worse.
+Depending on the degree of the curve, a back brace is sometimes prescribed for kids and adolescents who are still growing.
+Bracing can help prevent the curve from getting worse.

 - Surgery.
-If the curve is severe and is getting worse, surgery is often performed.
+If the curve is severe and is getting worse, surgery is sometimes needed.

 Exercise programs, chiropractic treatment, electrical stimulation, and nutritional supplements have not been proven to prevent the worsening of scoliosis.
 It is still ideal to keep as much as strength and flexibility to maintain normal function.
 This may require more effort and attention in someone with scoliosis.

 What types of surgery are used to treat spine curvature disorders?